Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: A. Data Preparation

-The original data of PPTA DR3 contains the measurements of four Stokes parameters in pulsar fold-modes, spanning approximately from 2004 to 2022~\cite{2023PASA...40...49Z}.
-The data from Ultra-Wideband Low (UWL) receiver~\cite{2020PASA...37...12H} are accumulated since 2018.
-We reprocess the UWL data set using the most up-to-date polarization model following procedures described in \cite{2020PASA...37...12H}.
 The Stokes parameters are measured as an average over either 0.5 or $1$ hour at each epoch.
 After subtracting Faraday rotation caused by the ISM, we average the observation for each epoch over the considered frequency band.
 We finally have Stokes parameters as a function of the pulse phase and observational epoch.
 Note that, for the ALDM mass of interest, {\it i.e.}, $m_a\lesssim 10^{-18}\,$eV, the induced signal oscillates with a period longer than hours.
 The relevant information is thus expected to be well-preserved by the data processed in this procedure.

 In this article, we focus our analysis on the frequency band at $10$cm, which has a central frequency of $3100$ MHz with a bandwidth of 1GHz.
 This frequency band is relatively high for the PPTA data, subjecting to relatively weak Faraday rotation.
 To keep this choice consistent, we use the data only within the same frequency range for the UWL dataset.
 Finally, we chose 22 MSPs out of 32 in PPTA DR3 to construct the PPPA with significant linear polarization SNR in this frequency band.
 The observations of PSR~J1713+0747 during its recent event of pulse profile change~\cite{2021ATel14642....1X,2021MNRAS.507L..57S,2024ApJ...964..179J} have been excluded.
 We display the basic information on these PPPA pulsars in Table~\ref{tab:pulsar_properties}.